‘People Just Want To Be Heard:’ Why I Work At A Trans Mental Health Hotline

 What’s the most fulfilling part about doing this work, and are there sentiments people have shared with you on calls that have stuck with you?

-If you are a trans person thinking about suicide or experiencing a crisis, please call the Trans Lifeline at1-877-330-6366 for confidential support from other trans individuals.
+If you are a trans person thinking about suicide or experiencing a crisis, please call the Switchboard LGBTQ+ Helpline on 0300 330 0630 from 10am-10pm every day.
+Out of hours, please call Samaritans on 116 123.

 This interview has been condensed for length and clarity.